 Medical.
 The veteran or surviving spouse must show that they require the “aid and attendance” of another person to perform the basic activities of daily living.
 The VA defines the need for aid and attendance as:

 What if you are service and medically eligible, but have too many assets or too much income to qualify?
-You may consider rearranging your assets and/or income to qualify, which may include re-titling or giving away assets, or establishing a Veterans Administration Aid and Attendance Pensions Benefits Trust.
-Making these types of changes is perfectly legal, but doing so properly can be complicated.
+As with any government program, the rules governing eligibility are in a constant state of flux.
+With federal budgets stretched to the limit with deficit spending, expect the rules governing asset limits to become more strict.
+This includes any attempts to rearrange your assets and/or income to qualify, which may include re-titling or giving away assets, or establishing a Veterans Administration Aid and Attendance Pensions Benefits Trust.
+Making these types of changes is may perfectly legal, but doing so properly can be complicated to be effective and not render you ineligible.
 Beware that some actions taken to qualify for VA benefits could create a penalty period, or perhaps even disqualify you entirely from receiving Medicaid benefits should they be needed.
-Our office can assist you in planning your assets to position you to qualify for Aid and Attendance benefits.